lalrpop/lalrpop/README.md

   how to add LALRPOP to your `Cargo.toml`.
 - The [advanced setup] chapter shows how to configure other aspects of LALRPOP's preprocessing.
+- If you have any questions join our [gitter lobby].

 ### Example Uses